jeovazero/nix-ghc901-native-bignum/README.md

 The problem: the GHC is generating a compilation command with flags in wrong order, the flag `-lc` must be before `-lpthread`.

-So, I cloned the ghc repository to understand how theses flagsare generated, then I did a patch to fix the flags order:
+So, I cloned the ghc repository to understand how theses flags are generated, then I did a patch to fix the order of the flags:

 ```diff
 diff --git a/compiler/GHC/Unit/State.hs b/compiler/GHC/Unit/State.hs